itf/6s092/courses/IAP19/PS/PS19/content.md

 csq_renderer = "radio"
 csq_soln = 'False'
 csq_options = ['True', 'False']
 csq_explanation = "While breadth first search can do this well, depth-first search will not choose edges that minimize distance from `s`.
-For an example, consider the second depth-first search calculation you made in this section." csq_name="p12"
+For an example, consider the first depth-first search calculation you made in this section: it returns a tree with the edges $(0,1)$ and $(1,6)$, but it would be more efficient to reach $6$ via the edge $(0,6)$." csq_name="p12"
 </question>